On the distinction between distinguishability of states and witness of non-Markovianity of dynamical maps: Introduction

 \section{Introduction}

 The isolation of a quantum system from its environment is an ideal condition, rendering open systems a significant object of study \cite{BreuerBook}.
 Such investigations are involved in achieving quantum control, focusing on the analysis of complete positive channels (CP) \cite{CHOI1975285, PhysRev.121.920}.
 CP maps distinguish themselves from positive (P) maps \cite{Choi_1972} by remaining unaffected by including ancillary reference systems that do not participate during evolution.
-Any uncorrelated system and the environment with combined Hamiltonian evolution guarantees the CP evolution.
+Any uncorrelated system and the environment with a combined Hamiltonian evolution guarantees the CP evolution.
 Although certain quantum-correlated \cite{PhysRevLett.102.100402, doi:10.1142/S1230161223500117} states may induce CP dynamics, such occurrences are not universal across all unitary dynamics.
 The correlations generally lead to various dynamical maps, not just CP maps \cite{ PhysRevA.70.052110, PhysRevLett.73.1060, PhysRevA.64.062106, Colla_2022, dijkstra2012non}.

 From start to finish, the channel goes through different temporal dynamics depending on various possible environments and their interaction with the system.
 This time evolution determines different processes based on these interactions.
-Should the environment be sufficiently big or the interaction remains sufficiently weak, it is reasonable to assume that the environment does not vary too much alongside the system and that the correlations are not significant enough to be considered.
+Should the environment be sufficiently large or the interaction remain sufficiently weak, it is reasonable to assume that the environment does not vary significantly alongside the system and that the correlations are not strong enough to be considered significant.
 Under such circumstances, the time evolution is laid out by the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) \cite{10.1063/1.522979, Lindblad1976} time-local equation, which follows the semi-group property characteristic of Markovian evolution.
 As quantum technology advances, allowing for experimentally greater control of the system's dynamics, the above assumptions can be relaxed \cite{white2020demonstration, bernardes2015experimental, PhysRevA.109.042419, liu2013photonic}.
 In that situation, semi-group dynamics will be replaced by general divisible dynamics, provided the dynamics is invertible.

 The divisibility of a dynamics is defined by:

 where, $\Lambda$ is the intermediate map taking the evolution from time $\tau$ to $t$.

 Semi-group dynamics is a special case of divisible dynamics where $\Lambda_{(t,\tau)} = \mathcal{E}_{t-\tau}$.
 In general, even if the dynamics $\mathcal{E}_{(t,0)}$ from the initial time to any final time $t$ is CP, the intermediate map may or may not be CP, depending on the system-environment interactions.
 Correspondingly, the divisible dynamics is categorized into CP-divisible and non-CP-divisible.
 Non-CP-divisible dynamics can be P-divisible and non-P-divisible, depending on whether the (non-CP) intermediate map is P or non-P. Non-CP-divisible dynamics is considered non-Markovian based on divisibility \cite{PhysRevLett.105.050403}, while non-P-divisible dynamics is considered a stronger manifestation of non-Markovianity.